octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

-Of course, the faucet can be imported in the *accounts.js* file.
+Of course, the faucet can be imported into the `accounts.js` file.

 #### Defining networks
-The networks are defined in the truffle-config.js file.
+The networks are defined in the `truffle-config.js` file.
 It exports an object, defining networks.
 Each key in *networks* sets a network, which requires:
 - a host: An RPC node ([https://tezostaquito.io/docs/rpc_nodes/]) or a local node (as shown in the development network)
 - a port: running node port
-- network_id: '*' by default to match any network
+- network_id: `*` by default to match any network
 - type: network type
 - A way to create transaction:
    - secretKey